fakufaku/TokyoTime/README.md

 (with instructions) from the Arduino [website](http://arduino.cc/en/Tutorial/ArduinoToBreadboard).

+The bootloader add-on files for Arduino IDE are located in `firmware/hardware`.
+To install them, simply copy the `firmware/hardware` to the local Arduino folder.

 The TokyoTime doesn't have an ISP header to upload the firmware, so another board must be used to burn the bootloader to the chip.
 A standard Arduino board can be used.

+The fuse should be set automatically when burning the bootloader using Arduino IDE.
-The fuse should be set to use the internal 8MHz oscillator and disable the brown-out threshold.
+If not, the fuse should be set to use the internal 8MHz oscillator and disable the brown-out threshold.
 The fuse can be burnt with avrdude using the following command

     -U lfuse:w:0xe2:m -U hfuse:w:0xda:m -U efuse:w:0x07:m